THE SOUTHERN AMERICAN SERIES PT3

 PARATY BEACH HOSTEL

 This hostel was excellent, mainly because of the other people who stayed here, and everyone got on really well.
-You’d be forgiven for calling it Party Beach Hostel rather than Paraty Beach Hostel, as that’s nearly all we did.
+You’d be forgiven for calling it Party Beach Hostel rather than Paraty Beach Hostel, because that’s nearly all we did.
 However, it was a good mix.
-The town is definitely worth checking out, especially Paraty, Brazil nightlife, but as I say, the highlight is the party boats.
+The town is definitely worth checking out, especially the nightlife in Paraty, Brazil, but as I said, the highlight is the party boats.

 CACHOEIRA DO TOBOGA